SAP/open-resource-discovery/docs/spec-extensions/policy-levels/sap-core-v1.md

 - All `description` values MUST NOT contain the short description.
   They are complementary to the short description and should not just be a longer replacement.
+- The `description` MUST NOT exceed 4000 characters.
+  In general, more extensive documentation SHOULD NOT be put into the `description` but instead be added as (typed) links.

 ### Short Description Constraints